maksof-sarwar/maksof-sarwar/Readme.md

 </div>

 ```
-"The vibe coding era is over.
- What ships in 2026 is agents with guardrails, backends with resilience,
+I don’t optimize for trends — I optimize for systems that survive production.

+In 2026, shipping means:
+- agents with constraints, not hallucinations
+- backends that degrade gracefully, not break loudly
- and products that solve real problems — not impress Twitter."
+- products that solve real workflow problems, not just look impressive

-                                                    — Muhammad Sarwar
+I care about:
+- reliability over hype
+- clarity over cleverness
+- outcomes over demos

+If it doesn’t hold under real users, real data, and real failure — it’s not done.
 ```

 - **MCP is infrastructure** — not a buzzword.
 Treat it like a database connection: connection pooling, error handling, retries.